 Are you looking for Jewish clergy for your upcoming wedding or baby naming?
 Seeking help on your journey to conversion?
 If you’re looking for guidance with a lifecycle event or to find inclusive Jewish events and meet other interfaith couples at your life stage, we’re here to help you.
-We are thrilled to have four Rukin Rabbinic Fellows, Rabbi Melissa Buyer-Witman, Rabbi Emily Cohen, Rabbi Andy Kahn and Rabbi Steven Philp, here in New York to support you.
+We are thrilled to have several Rukin Rabbinic Fellows, Rabbi Melissa Buyer-Witman, Rabbi Emily Cohen, Rabbi Andy Kahn, Rabbi Alexis Pinsky, and Rabbi Yael Rapport here in New York to support you.

-Rabbi Melissa, Rabbi Emily, Rabbi Andy, and Rabbi Steven and our other Rukin Fellows throughout the US and Canada offer programming for interfaith/intercultural couples and families to discuss relevant issues.
+Rabbi Melissa, Rabbi Emily, Rabbi Andy, Rabbi Alexis, Rabbi Yael and our other Rukin Fellows throughout the U.S. and Canada offer programming for interfaith/intercultural couples and families to discuss relevant issues.
 We hope you’ll join them for programs and workshops, which include opportunities to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
 They are also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
-Contact Rabbi Melissa at firstname.lastname@example.org, Rabbi Emily at email@example.com, Rabbi Andy at firstname.lastname@example.org and Rabbi Steven at email@example.com, and Rabbi Yael at firstname.lastname@example.org.
+Contact Rabbi Melissa at firstname.lastname@example.org, Rabbi Emily at email@example.com, Rabbi Andy at firstname.lastname@example.org, Rabbi Alexis at email@example.com, and Rabbi Yael at firstname.lastname@example.org.